scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    augment ``scipy.signal`` in a very positive way and enable rapid prototyping of communications and signal processing algorithms.
 Both student and industry team members in subcontract work, have responded favorably to the use of Python as an engineering problem solving platform.
-In teaching IPython notebooks are used to augment lecture material with live calculations and simulations.
+In teaching, IPython notebooks are used to augment lecture material with live calculations and simulations.
 These same notebooks are then placed on the course Web Site so students can download and *tinker* on their own.
 This activity also encourages learning more about the language core and Numpy, relative to